-Gone are the days when you simply had to choose between the Home & Student, Home & Business, or Professional versions of Microsoft Office to purchase for your computer.
-Today with the 2016 version of Office and Office 365, there are no less than 7 consumer versions to choose from.
-With the addition of a subscription option with 365, deciding which version of Office is right for you can be very confusing.
+As people needs have changed at home, work, and school, Microsoft Office and its offerings have changed with them.
+Today with the 2016 version of Office and Office 365, there are a total of consumer versions to choose from that should fit almost anyone's productivity needs.
+With the addition of a subscription option in 365, deciding which version of Office is right for you can be a bit confusing though.

-Office also no longer comes on a set of discs like it did in the past, and has moved to all digital download.
+Firstly Office no longer comes on a set of discs like it did in the past and has moved to an all-digital format.
 When purchasing a version of Office you will be supplied with a key code to be registered online with your Microsoft Account and downloaded directly to your device or devices.
-If it’s been a long time since you’ve purchased Office all of this may sound overwhelming.
+If it’s been a long time since you’ve purchased Office all of this may sound a bit overwhelming.
 Have no fear though, this guide is here to help clarify the different versions so you can decide which one is best for you.

 Office 2016 is the version of Office that you are likely most familiar with, as it is the most like past versions.
 Office 2016 includes separate Home & Student, and Home & Business versions for the Mac and PC respectively.
 All 2016 versions are one-time payments that are good for one PC or Mac only.
 Their license does not expire, and you will be able to use it for the life of the computer you install it on.